ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 20. Close the **Azure Information Protection - Policies** window by selecting the **X** in the upper right corner (you may have to scroll to the right to see the **X**).

-21. This takes you back to the **Azure services** window.
+21. This takes you back to the **All services** window.
 Leave this Azure portal tab open as you will use it in the next exercise when you configure Windows Information Protection.

 You have now configured a new custom AIP label named PII and added it to the default AIP policy.